 While he was stuck in the Ecuadorian embassy in London where he was granted asylum and later citizenship, he reported on a corruption scandal involving the Ecuadorian president, putting the public interest before his personal safety.

 For their works and ideas to gain attention or momentum, most deindividuation resisters and exempts rely on mainstream helpers who have the necessary connections.
 Since those at the far collective end of the neurological spectrum usually oppose progress in any shape or form, assistance will have to come from more moderate mainstream people.
 Greta Thunberg had no friends and initially couldn't convince anyone to protest with her; however, mainstream activists noticed her and shared her story, leading to the movement that emerged around her.
+Another example is Martin Luther King whose campaign would have been doomed had it not been for moderate white Christians who considered black people their equals and joined his movement.

 Basically, progress is initiated by people who identify individually while those who identify collectively provide the network to spread it; it's like using the Roman infrastructure to fight Roman oppression.
-This means that nature actually intends our exhausting and life-draining struggle against the savage mainstream.

 Nobody knows how many great ideas, initiatives, inventions, discoveries, theories and masterpieces have never found their way to the public because their creators weren't sufficiently connected and failed to get the attention of mainstream allies (which appears to be the fate of this hypothesis as well).